-Old School: An Anti-Ageism Clearinghouse– An amazing array of resources to combat ageism on this website set up by author/activist Ashton Applewhite.
+Old School: An Anti-Ageism Clearinghouse– The preeminent comprehensive array of resources to combat ageism on this website set up by author/activist Ashton Applewhite.
 Books, blogs, tools, speakers, podcasts, campaigns and more.

 Penn State Intergenerational Program offers a vast array of resources for intergenerational programs–including curricula and activities for all ages, research, and inspiring articles.

 This Chair Rocks and “Yo, is this Ageist?”
 Two great blogs by Ashton Applewhite who has been speaking out against ageism since 2007.
 They are both insightful and thought provoking–“Go ahead.
 Ask her.”

 Time Goes By – Long time elder blogger Ronni Bennett shares terrific insights on growing older.
 A site chock full of information.